-Credit history is highly recommended for any applicants who are applying for financial positions.
+Credit history is highly recommended for applicants who are applying for financial positions.
 This check can reveal a great deal of information about an applicant.
 All checks are done in compliance with the Fair Credit Reporting Act (FCRA).

 Criminal On-Site History Record Search

-Driver history is recommended on all applicants, especially those applicants who are applying for a position driving company vehicles.
+Driver history records are recommended on all applicants, especially those applicants who are applying for a position driving company vehicles.
 The report will reveal motor vehicle violations, suspensions and revocations, and it will indicate the type of license granted and restrictions of use.
 Also, in some states, convictions for driving under the influence of alcohol and/or drugs are contained in the criminal court record and can only be revealed through a DMV check.

-Applicants sometimes falsify employment information.
+Employment history verification is crucial because applicants may potentially falsify employment information.
 We will verify dates of employment, position, and salary (where available) directly from previous employers.

 Workers’ Compensation searches report if the applicant has filed a claim for workers compensation in the state being searched.
 When using these searches, you must comply with the ADA (Americans with Disabilities Act).